smf541/PK-Group5/contributor_README.md

 ### Naming conventions

-Most methods and functions have one-word names.
-Where the name consists of multiple words, these are connected by an underscore.
+All object names should be simple and descriptive.
+Most have one-word names, and where the name consists of multiple words, these are connected by an underscore.
+Care should be taken to avoid using protected words as variable names since this will prevent your code from being interpreted correctly.

 Parameter names are consistent with the variables of the model equations that form the base of [this library's functionalities](https://github.com/smf541/PK-Group5#about, "Functionality").

 ### Documentation